huggingface/pytorch-image-models/README.md

 ## What's New

+## July 21, 2025
+* ROPE support added to NaFlexViT.
+All models covered by the EVA base (`eva.py`) including EVA, EVA02, Meta PE ViT, `timm` SBB ViT w/ ROPE, and Naver ROPE-ViT can be now loaded in NaFlexViT when `use_naflex=True` passed at model creation time
+* More Meta PE ViT encoders added, including small/tiny variants, lang variants w/ tiling, and more spatial variants.
+* PatchDropout fixed with NaFlexViT and also w/ EVA models (regression after adding Naver ROPE-ViT)
+* Fix XY order with grid_indexing='xy', impacted non-square image use in 'xy' mode (only ROPE-ViT and PE impacted).

 ## July 7, 2025
 * MobileNet-v5 backbone tweaks for improved Google Gemma 3n behaviour (to pair with updated official weights)
   * Add stem bias (zero'd in updated weights, compat break with old weights)